noemistatcat/Sparkify-Capstone-Project/README.md

 <a name="executing"></a>

 ### Analysis and Results:
-All the data exploration can be found in the jupyter notebook named Sparkify.ipynb.
+All the data exploration can be found in the jupyter notebook named Sparkify - Main Notebook.ipynb.

 The model training and evaluation can be found in the jupyter notebook named Sparkify - Model Training.ipynb.